openfoodfacts/taxonomy-editor/doc/introduction/setup-dev.md

 You should have a running environment.

-The react application is exposed at: https://ui.taxonomy.localhost:8091 The api is exposed at: https://api.taxonomy.localhost:8091
+The react application is exposed at: `http://ui.taxonomy.localhost:8091`

+The api is exposed at: `http://api.taxonomy.localhost:8091`

 You can also access the neo4j admin ui at http://localhost:7474/browser/

-If you modify css, js, etc. it should be taken into account instantly.
+If you modify any file in the React App, the changes will be taken into account instantly.

 If you modify the python code you need to restart the taxonomy_api: `docker-compose restart taxonomy_api`